API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 Verifying the status code to be 201 via Postman

-However, Igor also warns that it’s hard to maintain large API collections and its built-in versioning system is weak, so, “It is quite painful to work on the API tests together with the whole team.”
+However, Igor also warns that it’s hard to maintain extensive API collections and its built-in versioning system is weak, so, “It is quite painful to work on the API tests together with the whole team.”
 Igor’s recommendation for large projects is to create powerful API tests with additional libraries like Requests (Python) or REST Assured (Java), which we’ll describe in a bit.

-Requests: human-friendly HTTP requests in Python
+Requests: a human-friendly HTTP library in Python

 Requests, an open-source Python HTTP library, was released under the Apache2 License with the aim of simplifying HTTP requests.